ver228/tierpsy-tracker/README.rst

 ```
 installation/instalation_script.sh --tests
 ```
-or manually downloaded using [this link](https://imperiallondon-my.sharepoint.com/personal/ajaver_ic_ac_uk/_layouts/15/guestaccess.aspx?guestaccesstoken=ldZ18fLY%2bzlu7XuO9mbKVdyiKoH4naiesqiLXWU4vGQ%3d&docid=0cec4e52f4ccf4d5b8bb3a737020fc12f&rev=1).
+or manually downloaded at (https://imperiallondon-my.sharepoint.com/personal/ajaver_ic_ac_uk/_layouts/15/guestaccess.aspx?guestaccesstoken=ldZ18fLY%2bzlu7XuO9mbKVdyiKoH4naiesqiLXWU4vGQ%3d&docid=0cec4e52f4ccf4d5b8bb3a737020fc12f&rev=1).

-The installation can be checked running
+There after the installation can be checked running
 ```
 python tests/run_tests.py
 ```

 Possible Issues
 ===============
-- If you recieve an error related with a module in segWormPython you will need to re-compile the cython files.
-Cython requires the same C compiler used to compile python.
-On OS X you need to install xcode using the app store.
-On Windows using python 3.5 you have to install [visual studio community 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) (use custom installation and select Visual C++).
+Most of the problems that can occur during the installation are due to missing/conflicting dependencies specially if there were older versions of miniconda installed.
+Try to upgrade and re-run the scripts.
+If the problem persist you can raise an issue I'll try to help you but most of the time the problems can be solved by doing a google search.